folkertdev/reversible-debugger/bachelor-thesis/thesis.md

         ]
 ```

-Similarly, the ThreeBuyer example can be written as:
+Similarly, the three buyer example can be written as:

 ```haskell
 -- a data type representing the participants